 - Let's say you have 2" to work with.
-First, fold in your raw edge ¾".
-Then, make another fold 1¼".
-Your first fold rolls inside the second and you end up with a nice folded edge on both the top and bottom.
+First, fold back the raw edge ¾".
+Then, fold back and additional 1¼".
+The first fold rolls inside the second and you end up with a nice folded edge on both the top and bottom.

-- Notice of the position of the pins in the fabric.
+- Notice of the position of the pins in the photos below.
 It is much easier if you place the pins with the tops facing toward your main fabric – away from the hem's edge.

 At the machine

 - Take the project to your machine.
-It should be wrong side up, showing that nice folded hem you just made.
+It should be wrong side up, showing that nice folded hem you just made and pinned in place.

-- Make sure you have the blind hem foot attached and the machine set to make a blind hem stitch.
+- Make sure the blind hem foot is attached and the machine set to make a blind hem stitch.
 Refer to your machine's manual to confirm the foot and the stitch number.

-- Fold your nice hem under the wrong side of the main fabric, leaving about a ¼" of the hem's edge sticking out.
-The tops of your pins will now be pointing towards the machine.
+- Tuck the hem under the wrong side of the main fabric, leaving about a ¼" of the hem's edge sticking out.
+The tops of the pins will now be pointing towards the machine.

 - Slide your fabric under the blind hem foot with the flange resting against the folded edge.
 When the needle drops it will be sewing mainly into that ¼" of the hem's edge that is sticking out.

-- Sew, keeping the flange against the fold.
-The bulk of the stitches will fall along the hem's edge and every third stitch or so will catch in the main fabric.
+- When complete, the bulk of the stitches will fall along the hem's edge and every third stitch or so will catch in the main fabric.

 - Open the hem to straighten the seam, gently stretching the hemmed stitches so they lay flat, if necessary.
 Press well.